hexthedev/TerrainAnalyzer/README.md

 Using the above library, a Voronoi graph is created over all nodes.

 Border nodes do not make up a polygon.
 This method was chosen because Voronoi graphs only work over 2D surfaces, and height is an important aspect in these terrains.
-Instead the naive Voronoi is generated, then culled using various methods.Edges containing vertices outside of map or at unreachable heights are pruned (See Fig 5)
+Instead the naive Voronoi is generated, then culled using various methods.
+Edges containing vertices outside of map or at unreachable heights are pruned (See Fig 5).

 ![Voronoi Graph](/img/04Veronoi.PNG)
 *Fig 4: Voronoi graph after non-traversable edges are pruned*